Citroën C5

-The Citroën C5 is a large family car (classified as a crossover station wagon since 2021) produced by the French manufacturer Citroën since March 2001, currently at its third generation.
+The Citroën C5 is a large family car produced by the French manufacturer Citroën between 2000 and 2018 in France, and between 2008 and 2022 in China, over two generations.
 It replaced the Citroën Xantia, in the large family car class, and is the first modern Citroën with "Cx" naming nomenclature, previously used by its ancestors, the C4 and C6 from 1930.
-The third generation was released in 2021, with crossover styling and marketed as the Citroën C5 X.
+A crossover, unrelated to the previous generations, was released in 2021, with crossover styling and marketed as the Citroën C5 X.